fooltowise/NeroNotes/Nero's Notes/Transdigm - Esterline Technologies Acquisition.md

 ### As you said, if you pushed Boeing too far, even if you have a monopoly, it might take them time, but they would still look to find a partner to replace the part?

 Yes, they would.
 If their customers, their airlines, were complaining too much about spare pricing, yes, they would do it.
 Eventually, they would do it.
-I guess my point is, with TransDigm, if they want to continue to raise the prices, then there will be OEMs out there that will replace them.
+I guess my point is, with [[TransDigm]], if they want to continue to raise the prices, then there will be OEMs out there that will replace them.

 ### I guess their argument would be, we’re the only company on the face of the earth that supplies this.
 Therefore, we can ramp the prices somewhat and, actually, I don’t care about selling bigger systems to you; I’m just going to keep on going acquiring, 10, 20, 30 more Korrys, over the next 10 years, for example?